-For the past few years, Spokane County has hired an inspection crew to assess the status of stormwater structures in the Stormwater Utility Service Area (“SWSA”).
-This includes a measurement of how much sediment and debris is in the structure, if there is standing water, and other data related to current conditions.
-Data collected has provided crucial information about structures throughout the County.
-Based on the estimated percentage of sediment and debris located in drywells and catch basins, specific structures were identified as needing maintenance.
-Structures were then assigned to a priority list and the ones requiring immediate maintenance were cleaned first.
+Each summer, Spokane County hires a field inspection crew to assess the status of storm drains in the Stormwater Service Area (SWSA).
+Crews record a measurement of how much sediment and debris is in the structure, if there is standing water, and other information related to current conditions.
+Data collected has provided crucial information about storm drains throughout the County.
+Based on the estimated percentage of sediment and debris located in storm drains, specific structures were identified as needing maintenance.
+Storm drains were then assigned to a priority status and the ones requiring immediate maintenance were cleaned first.